The four components of the PMDR review

 Component 3: professional learning needs

 The final aspect of the PMDR review is the identification of each employee's specific professional learning needs for the next review period.
-Heads of Work Units provide HR Services with an annual summary of professional learning needs for their Work Unit for input into SCU's Professional Learning Calendar.
-The University's Professional learning calendar is updated by HR Services on an annual basis to ensure that workshops on workplace skills, workplace health and safety, software, leadership and management identified through the PMDR process are delivered.
+Heads of Work Units provide HR Services with an annual summary of professional learning needs for their Work Unit to ensure that workshops on workplace skills, workplace health and safety, software, leadership and management identified through the PMDR process are delivered.
 Other professional learning needs are to be addressed by the work unit.
 Employees and supervisors need to ensure that what is documented as a professional learning need is implemented.
 Supervisors and employees may contact HR Services to discuss specific professional learning needs.

 Component 4: career development plan